 Our fully supported tour basics:

 Registration is now open and is limited to 230 riders.
-(Feb 18, 2017: If you want to stay in motels, our motel package is at capacity – but see the note on the waiting list in “Motel Option”, below.)
+(May 3, 2017: If you want to stay in motels, see the note in “Motel Option”, below.)

 Regular Rates – After December 1